Navojoa

 Tourism

-Navojoa has many hotels with a range of cost and quality.
+Navojoa has many hotels with a range of costs and quality.
 Most hotels are located off Pesqueira Street, mainly between the 1-km-long area between Tecnológico Avenue and Centenario Boulevard.

 Museums

-The “Museo Regional del Mayo” (Mayo’s Regional Museum) is located in the former railroad station building opposite Santa Fe Springs square.
-The Museum has 5 rooms which exhibit temporary paint, handicraft and sculpture expositions, pre-Hispanic and colonial objects, ethnographic expositions dedicated to the Mayos’ culture and other objects related to Navojoa’s history.
+The Museum has 5 rooms that exhibit temporary paint, handicraft, and sculpture expositions, pre-Hispanic and colonial objects, ethnographic expositions dedicated to the Mayos’ culture, and other objects related to Navojoa’s history.

-The Tehuelibampo Museum is an eco-museum with 89 petroglyphics carved in the stones over 500 years ago by the Mayo people.
-It is located next to the Mayo river, some kilometers north-west of Navojoa.
+The Tehuelibampo Museum is an eco-museum with 89 petroglyphic carved in stones over 500 years ago by the Mayo people.
+It is located next to the Mayo River, some kilometers northwest of Navojoa.

 Beaches